Kiswahili for Beginners: Language & Culture Essentials (for travelers, families, and everyday conversation)

 About Course

-This Mini Course is intentionally focused on the foundations of Kiswahili.
-Learners begin at the true beginner level and move step by step through pronunciation, greetings, introductions, everyday vocabulary, numbers, time expressions, and basic listening comprehension.
+Learners begin at the true beginner level and move through pronunciation, greetings, introductions, everyday vocabulary, numbers, time expressions, sentence building, practical conversations, and listening comprehension.

 Language instruction is paired with cultural context throughout, including everyday life along the Swahili Coast and in Kiswahili speaking communities.